-HIGHLIGHTS - Nine months ended January 31, 2019
+HIGHLIGHTS - Year ended April 30, 2019

-- Cash and cash equivalents of \$0.4 million as at January 31, 2019 - On May 2, 2018, the Company announced that it received authorization of the Environmental Impact Assessment (MIA) for its Pinos Project located in Zacatecas, Mexico.
+- On May 2, 2018, the Company announced that it received authorization of the Environmental Impact Assessment (MIA) for its Pinos Project located in Zacatecas, Mexico.
 The regulator (SEMARNAT) outlined the environmental protection programs required during construction of the project which are normal and inline with expectations.
-Furthermore, the Company previously received authorization for the Change of use of soil permit (ETJ) for this project.

-- On September 13, 2018, the Company announced that the Pinos Project Preliminary Economic Assessment ("PEA") results indicate a 7 years Life of Mine ("LOM") with projected gold equivalent ounce ("GEO") production of 89,000 with an after-tax IRR of 25%.
+Furthermore, the Company previously received authorization for the Change of use of soil permit (ETJ) for this project. - On September 13, 2018, the Company announced that the Pinos Project Preliminary Economic Assessment ("PEA") results indicate a 7 years Life of Mine ("LOM") with projected gold equivalent ounce ("GEO") production of 89,000 with an after-tax IRR of 25%, using a \$1250 per ounce gold price and \$17 per ounce silver price.
 The Company's Pinos gold project located 140 kilometers east of the capital Zacatecas in the state of Zacatecas, Mexico.
-The project is district scale consisting of twenty-nine contiguous mining claims and covering 3,816 hectares, with easy access to infrastructure, labour and supplies. - On October 16, 2018, the Company filed a National Instrument 43-101 Technical Report regarding the preliminary economic assessment ("PEA") for its Pinos Gold Project ("Pinos"), which was announced on September 13, 2018.
+The project is district scale consisting of twenty-nine contiguous mining claims and covering 3,816 hectares, with easy access to infrastructure, labour and supplies.

+• On October 16, 2018, the Company filed a National Instrument 43-101 Technical Report regarding the preliminary economic assessment ("PEA") for its Pinos Gold Project ("Pinos"), which was announced on September 13, 2018.